-One of New Jersey history’s founding fathers, William A. Whitehead’s name recognition is limited at best.
+One of New Jersey history’s founding fathers, William A. Whitehead can boast a limited name recognition at best.
 Scholars rely on his labors, especially the historical collections he began building in the 1840s and the eight volumes of colonial documents he edited in the 1880s.
 But few know anything of the motives and implications of his work, or of the spirit that originated and guided these monumental projects.

 Key West had its first accurate survey that winter from the hands of the eighteen-year-old Whitehead.
 His mapping of this strategic but undeveloped outpost was judged so useful and necessary that in 1831 he returned as collector of customs for its port.
 As the island’s senior civilian officer during the next seven and a half years, Whitehead recorded critical information about life on America’s southern frontier, documenting in the process his own development as a civic leader, chronicler and amateur naturalist.
 Those years would have a transformative influence on his future enterprises and interests.